NAB sets up cell for scrutiny of contesting candidates

 ISLAMABAD: The National Accountability Bureau (NAB) established Scrutiny Facilitation Cells (SFC) at NAB Headquarters and all regional bureaus of NAB for scrutiny of contesting candidates in the upcoming general elections schedule to be held on July 25 and extend full cooperation and assistance to Election Commission of Pakistan (ECP) for scrutiny of the contesting candidates within stipulated/shortest possible time round the clock as per law.

-In this regard, one of the most vital aspects is scrutiny of nomination papers of candidates contesting for general elections 2018 for which a comprehensive methodology has been prepared by ECP for keeping liaison with NAB so that information about the contesting candidates is shared well in time.
+In this regard, one of the most vital aspects is scrutiny of nomination papers of candidates contesting for general elections 2018 for which a comprehensive methodology has been prepared by Election Commission of Pakistan for keeping liaison with National Accountability Bureau so that information about the contesting candidates is shared well in time.

 ISLAMABAD: The National Accountability Bureau (NAB) established Scrutiny Facilitation Cells (SFC) at NAB Headquarters and all regional bureaus of NAB for scrutiny of contesting candidates in the upcoming general elections schedule to be held on July 25 and extend full cooperation and assistance to Election Commission of Pakistan (ECP) for scrutiny of the contesting candidates within stipulated/shortest possible time round the clock as per law.

-In this regard, one of the most vital aspects is scrutiny of nomination papers of candidates contesting for general elections 2018 for which a comprehensive methodology has been prepared by ECP for keeping liaison with NAB so that information about the contesting candidates is shared well in time.
+In this regard, one of the most vital aspects is scrutiny of nomination papers of candidates contesting for general elections 2018 for which a comprehensive methodology has been prepared by Election Commission of Pakistan for keeping liaison with National Accountability Bureau so that information about the contesting candidates is shared well in time.

 Comments